Manofmomo/Whatsapp-Automated-Messager/README.md

 It can be downloaded [here](https://chromedriver.chromium.org/)

 * ##### Windows Builds:
-They are hosted on Mega at the moment.
-The download links are available [here]()
+They are hosted on Github at the moment.
+The download links are available [here](https://github.com/Manofmomo/Whatsapp-Automated-Messager/releases/tag/1)

 ### Known Bugs: